-Michael Lerner is the president and founder of Commonweal, a nonprofit center in Bolinas, California.
-Commonweal works in health and healing, education and the arts, and environment and justice with more than two dozen projects.
-Michael oversees five Commonweal projects:
+Michael Lerner is the president and co-founder of Commonweal, a nonprofit center in Bolinas, California.
+Commonweal works in health and healing, education and the arts, and environment and justice with more than 40 programs.

 Michael received a MacArthur Prize Fellowship for contributions to public health in 1983.
 He is co-founder and president emeritus of the Smith Farm Center for Healing and the Arts in Washington, D.C.
-He is co-founder of the Collaborative on Health and the Environment at Commonweal.
 He is president of the Jenifer Altman Foundation.
 He is co-founder and chair emeritus of the Health and Environmental Funders Network.
 He lives with his wife and colleague Sharyle Patton in Bolinas and on Whidbey Island north of Seattle.